Zoran Milanović: First term as Leader of the Opposition (2007–2011)

-With 56 seats won SDP emerged from the 2007 election as the second largest party in Parliament and the largest party that is not a part of the governing majority.
+With 56 seats won, SDP emerged from the 2007 election as the second largest party in Parliament and the largest party that is not a part of the governing majority.
 This made Milanović the unofficial leader of the opposition.
 Milanović was very critical of the Sanader administration, especially concerning their handling of the economy and the fight against corruption.

 In September 2008, Milanović made a highly publicized visit to Bleiburg to commemorate the victims of the Yugoslav Communists.
 This made him the second leader of the Social Democratic Party of Croatia to visit the site, the first being Ivica Račan.

-The 2009 local elections were held on 17 and 31 May and resulted with the Social Democrats making considerable gains in certain traditionally HDZ-leaning cities and constituencies, such as Dubrovnik, Šibenik, Trogir and Vukovar, as well as retaining such major traditionally SDP-leaning cities as Zagreb and Rijeka.
+The 2009 local elections were held on 17 and 31 May and resulted in the Social Democrats making considerable gains in certain traditionally HDZ-leaning cities and constituencies, such as Dubrovnik, Šibenik, Trogir and Vukovar, as well as retaining such major traditionally SDP-leaning cities as Zagreb, Varaždin and Rijeka.

 On 1 July 2009, Ivo Sanader announced he was resigning the premiership and leaving his deputy Jadranka Kosor as prime minister.
-Parliament approved her and the new cabinet which made Kosor the first woman ever to be appointed prime minister.
+Parliament approved her and the new cabinet which made Kosor the first Croatian woman ever to be appointed prime minister.
 Since late 2008, the SDP had been leading the polls, however by a narrow margin.
 After the sudden resignation of Sanader HDZ plummeted in the polls to their lowest level since 1999 when corruption scandals were rocking the party establishment.
 Milanović insisted the resignation of the prime minister means that an early general election was necessary.
 The governing majority refused to dissolve Parliament and insisted that the Kosor cabinet would finish the remainder of its term.